pablo-mayrgundter/diurnal.js/README.md

 [Live Demo Here](https://pablo-mayrgundter.github.io/diurnal.js/)

-Diurnal is a small utility to switch stylesheets for bright and dark settings.
+Diurnal is a small utility to switch stylesheets for bright and dark page styles.

 - **Bright** ☀